ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 1. Add an adequately detailed description of the image within the document, either just before or after the image (or both).

-1. In answer to the question '**Is there an adjacent detailed description of the image in the document**', select one of the following:
+1. In answer to the question **‘Is there an adjacent detailed description of the image in the document’**, select one of the following:
        * Yes, before the image
        * Yes, after the image
        * Yes, before and after the image